Emigrants from the Ottawa, Canada area to

 From Rita Meistrell - copy of an e-mail sent to the UOVGEN List on August 6, 2000

 which my Canadian ancestors moved.
-I got some hints as to why so many of
+I got some hints as to why so many of them moved west.

 Many of the Irish-Canadians who settled in Canada were disappointed